Pond liners - Biologists building guide: price Fish pond liners to sealing or lining fishing ponds & lakes cost to build

 Natural clay pond liners

 When high quality clay is available it forms a nearly bullet proof pond or lake seal.
 It is less tricky to install when compared to bentonite clay or ess13, but finding quality clay and importing it to a site can become a costly proposition.
 These clays weigh much more than ess13 or bentonite, so in order to compare favorably with the enhanced soil sealants, clays need to be on site or in close proximity.
 The durability and longevity of the finished seal is on a par with the enhanced soil sealants, so the decision usually comes down to economic factors.
-Clay to be used to seal a pond should be evaluated by an experienced Soils Scientist since what may look like clay to an inexperienced eye may not always be high enough quality clay to seal a pond.
+Clay to be used to seal a pond should be evaluated by an experienced Soils Scientist or engineering lab since what may look like clay to an inexperienced eye may not always be high enough quality clay to seal a pond.
 There are numerous varieties of clay; not all of which will prevent water seepage.
 Knowledge or testing is required to recognize the difference.

 On some small ponds, we will often spend more money to find a high quality local clay since the cost of importing small amounts of sodium bentonite or ess13 can be relatively expensive.
 We use different and very specific techniques to seal various size ponds with clay or soil sealants.

 In summary, regardless of which method is selected to seal a pond, the design requirements to achieve a completely naturally appearing body of water follow similar scientific principles.
 While a synthetic liner may generally produce a body of water that appears more clear over the short term, time will catch up with this sort of pond liner in that they tend to exhibit even more problems with weed growth than the other pond sealing methods.
 Natural clay and enhanced soil pond liners may require skilled hands to install, but offer long term real estate value appreciation instead of cost.

 As always, the goals of each project will dictate design and construction methods.
 Our goals and our typical clients' goals tend towards longer term investment.
 Everyone's goals are unique.